cristinalom/coordinista-service/docs/index.md

 ## Setting up the Coordinista service

-1. Use the [API security and authorization] tutotiral to set up your credentials and access the Coordinista service securely.
-2. Access the [Before you begin](before-you-begin.md) tutorial to set up your development system and enable Coordinsta on your device.
+Access the [Before you begin](before-you-begin.md) tutorial to set up your development system and enable Coordinsta on your device.

 ## Tutorials